Yarkane/Quantumnet/README.md

     --hybrid_kex : When set, this flag combine the key exchange algorithm with the corresponding EC via traditional method --www : When set, this flag makes the s_time command download a webpage at each Handshake.
 The webpage is a wikipedia page about PQ algorithms.

-To help you with this, you can always use the **Web Interface** included with Mash.
+To help you with this, you can always use the **Web Interface** included with Quantumnet.
 To launch the Flask server that will handle your experiments, please use :

     sudo python3 pq_server.py